NathanDang97/Predict-Carbon-Emissions-in-Rwanda/README.md

 These solutions may help enable governments, and other actors to estimate carbon emission levels across Africa, even in places where on-the-ground monitoring is not possible.

-This challenge is part of 2023 edition of Kaggle's Playground Series, ie. [Season 3 - Episode 20](https://www.kaggle.com/competitions/playground-series-s3e20/overview).
+This challenge is part of 2023 edition of Kaggle's Playground Series, i.e. [Season 3 - Episode 20](https://www.kaggle.com/competitions/playground-series-s3e20/overview).

 ## Dataset Description